Sparsha-Singha/PerformanceTestingProject_JPetStore/README.md

 This repository contains a performance testing report for the JPetStore website using Apache JMeter.
 The goal of this project is to evaluate the performance and scalability of the JPetStore application under different load conditions.

-### Test Plan Details

-The JMeter test plan (Project_PetStore.jmx) includes the following:

-- Thread Groups: Simulates multiple users accessing the Pet Store website.
-- HTTP Requests: Various HTTP requests to simulate user interactions such as browsing products, adding items to the cart, and completing purchases.
-- Assertions: Checks t# 🐾 'JPetStore' Performance Testing with JMeter

-This repository contains a performance testing report for the JPetStore website using Apache JMeter.
-The goal of this project is to evaluate the performance and scalability of the JPetStore application under different load conditions.

 ### Report's screenshots

 ![info](https://github.com/Sparsha-Singha/PerformanceTesting_JMeter/blob/main/Image%20Gallery/screencapture-file-D-Report-Jmeter-PetStore-Report-PetStore-Web-index-html-2024-06-02-22_15_31.png)